Skip to main content

 The 7 Symptoms of a Cavity

 Cavities, or tooth decay, are common dental problems that can lead to significant pain, discomfort, and even tooth loss if left untreated.
-In this article, we’ll discuss the various symptoms of cavities, their causes, and effective prevention and treatment methods.
+Here we discuss the various symptoms of cavities, their causes, and effective prevention and treatment methods.

 7 Symptoms of a Cavity